microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 1. Using the FHIR Search collection in Postman, search for Patients using the following search results parameters: ```_summary=count```, ```_total=accurate```.

-## Step 4 - Use the Chained & Reverse Chained Search Results Parameters
+## Step 4 - Use the Chained & Reverse Chained Search Result Parameters
 1. Using the FHIR Search collection in Postman, search for Patients using ```_has```.
 For more examples of chained and reverse chained search, refer to the **[FHIR search examples](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/search-samples)** page.

-## Step 5 - Use the Include & Reverse Include Search Results Parameters
+## Step 5 - Use the Include & Reverse Include Search Result Parameters
 1. Using the FHIR Search collection in Postman, search for `PractitionerRole` including the `Practitioner` Resource in the result to reduce calls to the server.
 Discover all `PractitionerRoles` for an Organization using reverse include.
 For more examples of include and reverse include search, refer to the **[FHIR search examples](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/search-samples)** page.